Personalised Learning Policy

-During a disaster event, if a PLD student is under your supervision it is essential to understand his or her unique needs.
-Panicking by teachers and other students may lead to the rise in the PLD student’s anxiety and uncontrolled behaviour.
-Consider the triggers and cues for students with personalised learning.
+During a disaster event, if an SEN student is under your supervision it is essential to understand his or her unique needs.
+Panicking by teachers and other students, may lead to the rise in the SEN student’s anxiety and uncontrolled behaviour.
+Consider the triggers and cues for students with Special Education Needs.
 Anticipate rather than react.
 Prepare students for changes in routine.
 Some students may need to be more protected or isolated to minimize distractions and sources of agitation during the height of a crisis.
-Adult supervision may need to be intensified to ensure the health and safety of all the students.
+Adult supervision may need to be intensified to ensure health and safety of all the students.
 Staff who are not in direct contact with students during the onset of a disaster should ensure their safety first and then check on the safety of others.

-1) All students and staff are to remain where they are unless the immediate environment is unsafe (i.e. in the canteen, on the football pitch, etc.).
+- All students and staff are to remain where they are, unless the immediate environment is unsafe (i.e. in the canteen, on the football pitch, etc.).

-2) If you have an PLD student under your supervision during this time, you are to consider and act according to his or her unique needs.
+- If you have an SEN student under your supervision during this time, you are to consider and act according to his or her unique needs.

-4) When possible, one adult must be assigned specifically to the PLD student in order to assist in any instructions or actions that are necessary.
+- When possible, one adult must be assigned specifically to the SEN student in order to assist in any instructions or actions that are necessary.

-5) In an extended lockdown situation, PLD students may resist being held within a confined space.
+- In an extended lockdown situation, SEN students may resist being held within a confined space.
 They may exhibit high levels of anxiety, fear, and sadness.
-These emotions can lead to violent outbursts or extreme behaviour, which may put them or others in danger.
+These emotions can lead to violent outburst or extreme behaviour, which may put them or others in danger.
 It is advisable to try all methods of de-escalation before interacting physically with a student.

-1) In the event of a flood, younger children in the lower level classrooms will need to be moved up to higher ground.
-In some cases, this may require crossing open flowing water, in which students might need partial or full assistance to ensure their safety.
+- In the event of a flood, younger children in the lower level classrooms will need to be moved up to higher ground.
+In some cases this may require crossing open flowing water, in which student might need partial or full assistance to ensure their safety.

-3) When possible, a teacher should bring the PLD student’s ARIS Go Pack with them in order to help calm the student once at a safe destination.
+- When possible, a teacher should bring the SEN student’s ARIS Go Pack with them in order to help calm the student once at a safe destination.

-Children with personalised learning are likely to respond to any form of stress with more extreme reactions.
+Children with Special Education Needs are likely to respond to any form of stress with more extreme reactions.
 Some students with special needs will need more time to comprehend the emergency.
 When necessary, allow extra time for them to emotionally process what has happened.
 Allow time for discussion of the traumatic events in a safe and familiar setting; provide choices in activities to give students some sense of control over even a small part of their lives.